Might & Magic X: Legacy: Movement and combat

-The movement system in Legacy reverts to that used during the World of Xeen portions of Might and Magic V, in which players move around a grid system to get around the game world, no matter the location they are in, with time flowing when moving from grid to grid; the flow of time differs depending on whether they are travelling in a town/dungeon or in the wilderness.
+The movement system in Legacy reverts to the grid-based system used prior to Might and Magic VI, in which players move around a grid to get around the game world, no matter the location they are in, with time flowing when moving between the grid's squares; the flow of time differs depending on whether they are travelling in a town/dungeon or in the wilderness.
 However, the game world featured in Might & Magic X is much bigger than that of the world featured in Might and Magic IV, providing more locations to explore as a result.
 Combat in the game reverts to a turn based system upon seeing an enemy, rather than real-time, with the party capable of hitting a hostile only if they are in line-of-sight before them (i.e. in the grid space in front of them).
 Enemies cannot be hit diagonally but can be hit at range before they move in close to the party's position, which can influence how they move around to do so, while the size of an enemy unit determines how many can fit into a single grid space.
 While movement is permitted during combat, it can only be done so long as there is not an enemy in an adjacent space to the party; when they do, the party cannot move until all spaces around them are clear.
 Certain objects found in the game world can assist in battles by conferring a temporary benefit for a short period.